minio/docs/source/reference/minio-mc/mc-find.rst

       mc find play/mydata/

-   For objects on a filesyste, specify the full path to search.
+   For objects on a filesystem, specify the full path to search.
    For example:

    .. code-block:: shell